port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/go.md

 # Golang

 In this example, you will create a webhook integration between Go and Port.
 This integration will ingest Go modules, versions, and dependencies into Port and map them to your `package` blueprint.
 Finally, you will add some script to transform your go.mod file into a format required by the webhook.
-Finally, you will configure your Gitlab to create/update your entities in Port every time a deployment or commit is made to a specified branch such as main or dev.

 ## Prerequisites